 - 1. Member eligibility - a.
 The Bank accepts applications for AHP funds only from current Members of the Bank as specified in Section 1291.5(b)(2) that are in good standing.
 For purposes of the competitive application program and set-aside programs, a Member is in good standing if, as determined by the Bank, the Member is creditworthy and has fulfilled all necessary requirements for membership in the Bank, including the purchase of all required capital stock in the Bank, and is not in default with regard to any obligations or commitments under any of its programs including, without limitation, the AHP. - b.
-The maximum subsidy a Member may apply for in a single competitive round is \$10,000,000\$15,000,000.1 - 2.
+The maximum subsidy a Member may apply for in a single competitive round is \$10,000,000. - 2.
 Basic project eligibility All projects must meet the minimum eligibility requirements in Section 1291.5(c), and the Bank's project cost guidelines and feasibility guidelines set forth in Attachment A of this Implementation Plan. - a.
 Retention requirements and Agreements with Members and Sponsors - All units in an owner-occupied project must be, or must be committed to be, subject to a retention agreement meeting the requirements set forth in Section 1291.9(a)(7) of the Regulation, for the period specified in such regulation.
-Each rental project must be, or must be committed to be, subject to a retention agreement described in Section 1291.9(a)(8) of the Regulation, for the period specified in such Regulation.
+Each rental project must be, or must be committed to be, subject to a retention agreement described in Section 1291.9(a)(8) of the Regulation, for the period specified in such Regulation. - 2) Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation.